What is Qanon? A guide to the conspiracy theory taking hold among Trump supporters

 QDrops, an app that notifies users about new posts from “Q,” was the No. 10 top paid app on the Apple iTunes store for a day, ranking alongside video games like Minecraft and MLB’s RBI Baseball ‘18.
 Apple removed QDrops after NBC News contacted the company with questions about the app, but it is still available on Google’s Play store.

-Reddit’s Qanon community, r/GreatAwakening, was created to skirt the company’s ban on the Pizzagate subreddit, which was removed after Welch was arrested in Washington.
+Reddit’s Qanon community, r/GreatAwakening, was created to skirt the company’s ban on the Pizzagate subreddit, which was removed two weeks before Welch was arrested in Washington.
 GreatAwakening now has 50,000 subscribers — more than double the size of Reddit’s Pizzagate community the day of the shooting.

 Qanon followers have also proved to be capable of pushing their conspiracy theories into some major platforms.
 YouTube search results for some celebrities on Monday were taken over by Q fans accusing them of being part of the child sex ring.
 A search for Tom Hanks returned baseless pedophilia accusations as the top 5 results on Monday, ahead of trailers for his movies.
 YouTube later deranked the false accusation videos after NBC News asked for comment on them.

-Note: CORRECTION (Aug.
-3, 2018, 3:12 p.m.
-ET): An earlier version of this article misstated when Reddit banned its "pizzagate" group.
-Reddit banned the group on Nov.
-22, two weeks before the shooting, not in December after the shooting.